 Evidently, the water heater was located in an outside structure and was surrounded by flammable liquids, which helped cause the fire to really get moving and growing.
 Read our top 5 water heater fire safety tips and use the best practices to limit possible fire damage caused by your water heater.

 Though it may seem unusual that the fire was caused by a faulty water heater, the fact is that hundreds of homes fires have been caused by water heaters in one way or another.
 According to the National Fire Protection Association, during the 4-year span between 2007 and 2011, water heaters were responsible for 11 percent of fires started by home heating devices.
 Now, let’s be clear, this doesn’t mean that water heaters are inherently dangerous or some sort of ticking time bomb waiting to catch fire.
 These facts just remind us that improper use and neglect of your water heater could lead to problems down the road.
 So, we here at Water Heaters Only, Inc. thought this would be a good opportunity to share some helpful tips that could make all the difference when it comes to keeping you and your family safe from fire danger.

-We hope this has been informative and helped raise awareness about the potential fire hazards that can be avoided with some common sense, preventative measures.
+We hope these water heater fire safety tips has been informative and helped raise awareness about the potential fire hazards that can be avoided with some common sense, preventative measures.
 If you have any other questions, you can always call us at 1-866-WHO-QUICK (1-866-946-7842) 24 hours a day, 7 days a week and talk to one of our water heater experts.
 You can even arrange to have one of our technicians come out and inspect your water heater for you.
-And, of course, for more information about water heater safety and water heaters in general, you can always check out our FAQ's.
+And, of course, for more information about water heater safety and water heaters in general, you can always check out our FAQ’s.